Biological network: Centrality

 The concept of centrality can be extremely useful when analyzing biological network structures.
-There are many different methods to measure centrality such as betweenness, degree, Eigenvector, and Katz centrality.
+There are many different methods to measure centrality such as degree, betweenness, closeness, Eigenvector, and Katz centrality.
 Every type of centrality technique can provide different insights on nodes in a particular network; However, they all share the commonality that they are to measure the prominence of a node in a network.

 In 2005, Researchers at Harvard Medical School utilized centrality measures with the yeast protein interaction network.
 They found that proteins that exhibited high Betweenness centrality were more essential and translated closely to a given protein's evolutionary age.

+These differing centrality measures reflect distinct structural roles of nodes within biological networks, including protein–protein interaction networks, gene regulatory networks, and metabolic networks.